-As you can see, institutional investors own 60% of Washington Trust Bancorp.
+As you can see, institutional investors own 66% of Washington Trust Bancorp.
 This can indicate that the company has a certain degree of credibility in the investment community.
 However, it is best to be wary of relying on the supposed validation that comes with institutional investors.
 They too, get it wrong sometimes.
-When multiple institutions own a stock, there’s always a risk that they are in a ‘crowded trade’.
-When such a trade goes wrong, multiple parties may compete to sell stock fast.
-This risk is higher in a company without a history of growth.
-You can see Washington Trust Bancorp’s historic earnings and revenue, below, but keep in mind there’s always more to the story.
+It is not uncommon to see a big share price drop if two large institutional investors try to sell out of a stock at the same time.
+So it is worth checking the past earnings trajectory of Washington Trust Bancorp, (below).
+Of course, keep in mind that there are other factors to consider, too.

-Investors should note that institutions actually own more than half the company, so they can collectively wield significant power.
-We note that hedge funds don’t have a meaningful investment in Washington Trust Bancorp.
-There are a reasonable number of analysts covering the stock, so it might be useful to find out their aggregate view on the future.
+Institutional investors own over 50% of the company, so together than can probably strongly influence board decisions.
+We note that hedge funds don't have a meaningful investment in Washington Trust Bancorp.
+There are plenty of analysts covering the stock, so it might be worth seeing what they are forecasting, too.

 Insider Ownership Of Washington Trust Bancorp

 The definition of company insiders can be subjective, and does vary between jurisdictions.
 Our data reflects individual insiders, capturing board members at the very least.
 Management ultimately answers to the board.
 However, it is not uncommon for managers to be executive board members, especially if they are a founder or the CEO.